amitxv/PC-Tuning/docs/post-install.md

 ## Final Thoughts and Tips

-- Consider using [REAL](https://github.com/miniant-git/REAL) or [LowAudioLatency](https://github.com/spddl/LowAudioLatency) to minimize the size of the audio buffer.
-Beware of audio dropouts due to CPU not being able to keep up under load

-    - Be warned regarding CPU 0 being reserved/underutilized with the usage of the mentioned programs

 - Avoid applying random tweaks, using tweaking programs or fall for the "fps boost" marketing nonsense.
 If you have a question about a specific option or setting, just ask

 - Try to favor free and open source software.
 Stay away from proprietary software where you can and ensure to scan files with [VirusTotal](https://www.virustotal.com/gui/home/upload) before running them